Page Street Bikeway Improvements Pilot

 The impacts of the sharp growth in economic activity, the addition of thousands of new residents, and the resulting increase in vehicle trips citywide over the past decade have disproportionately affected Hayes Valley.
 People driving towards Octavia Boulevard to access the Central Freeway are increasingly choosing to queue on residential streets and transit-priority corridors, including Page and Haight streets, as opposed to remaining on arterial streets.
 The ensuing congestion reduces traffic safety and quality-of-life on these streets.
 While the SFMTA has made recent changes to improve safety and additional sidewalk changes are planned for 2020 through the Page Street Neighborway, more is needed to directly address the impacts of chronic vehicle congestion.

-Proposed Pilot Project
+Pilot Project Details

-Based on several years of engagement and outreach with the community, SFMTA is advancing an a 12-month pilot project of circulation changes and bikeway upgrades using temporary materials.
+Based on several years of engagement and outreach with the community, SFMTA is advancing an a pilot project of circulation changes and bikeway upgrades using temporary materials.
 Project elements include:

 - Reduced vehicle traffic near John Muir Elementary School by prohibiting vehicles from entering eastbound Page Street at Webster Street